keeratkaurbhatia/KolamSecure/README.md

 ## Why KolamSecure?

-KolamSecure is not just a verification system — it **promotes cultural heritage** while ensuring modern security standards.
+KolamSecure is not just a simple verification system — it **promotes cultural heritage** while ensuring modern security standards.
 By merging tradition and technology, it provides a **unique, trustworthy, and visually meaningful certificate validation solution**.

 ---